-We have lost on this earth a creative, beautiful, strong, loving, and, yet, deeply wounded young lady.
-Amber Craig died by suicide on the morning of May 25, 2005.
+On May 25, 2005, Amber Craig died by suicide.
+We have lost on this earth a creative, beautiful, strong, loving, and yet, deeply wounded young lady.
 She was exactly 14 and a half years old.
-Through her action she devastated a community and unknowingly took from us the pleasure of loving her.
+Through her action, a community was devastated.

-Amber was an avid soccer player, a good student, and a loving friend.
-She was the keeper and co-captain for her club soccer team and keeper for El Dorado High School.
-As a freshman she played varsity soccer and still had time for her family, her boyfriend and her friends.
+Amber was an avid soccer player, a good student, and had many friends.
 She was silly.
 She was bold.
 She was encouraging.
 She was determined.
 She was… Amber.
 We now know, Amber was also profoundly sad and didn’t believe that anyone else had felt the way that she did.
-She didn’t reach out for the help that was available.
-She masked her pain in the midst of all her talents and accomplishments.
-She hid her pain from a community of people who truly loved her.
-Amber’s inability to share her pain and struggle has tragically affected those who loved her deeply.
-This website is dedicated to Amber and people like Amber; people who wish they could share their darkest thoughts and, for whatever reason, are unable to reach out.
+She masked her pain in the midst of her talents and accomplishments.
+She hid her pain from her friends, family, and a community of people who truly loved her.
+Amber’s inability to share her pain and struggles has tragically affected those who loved her deeply.
+This website is dedicated to Amber and people like Amber, who feel alone, wish they could share their darkest thoughts, and are unable to reach out.